 The $18 billion employee engagement market is long overdue for some thorough disruption.
 Given HelloTeam’s enthusiastic customer base, partnerships with industry leaders, determined founder, and potential to impact the future of work, we saw a clear rationale to lead a round of venture funding for HelloTeam.
 We are proud to back HelloTeam’s $3.5M Seed round alongside Ventureforgood, Osage Venture Partners, Bain Capital Ventures, and VT Technology Ventures.

 Why Did Underscore VC Invest in HelloTeam?

-HelloTeam is right in Underscore’s wheelhouse – a Core community sourced Seed stage investment, with a bullish Boston-based founder, and a mission that is aligned to our future of work thesis.
-Let me elaborate:
+HelloTeam is right in Underscore’s wheelhouse – a Core Community sourced Seed stage investment, with a bullish Boston-based founder, and a mission that is aligned to our future of work thesis.
+Let us elaborate:

 An Endorsement from the Core